-Bored with the same old Windows desktop?
-Spruce it up with Windows skins, Windows desktop themes and other customizations!
+Spruce up your desktop with Windows skins, desktop themes and other customizations!

 What are Windows skins and Windows themes?